bmndc/nokia-leo/README.md

 - Built-in email, calendar and contact syncing function with Google account may completely fail at times.
 Use IMAP and import contacts instead.
 - Speaking of calendar, if you manage to sync your Google account with the phone, only the calendar *with your email address as its name* will sync.
 - Apps like Contacts and Music are written in performance-intensive React and therefore render significantly slow if you store lots of contact entries and audio files.
-- No built-in Widevine DRM decoders, which means the phone is NOT capable of playing DRM-protected content from e.g. Spotify

 ## Secret codes
 - `*#*#33284*#*#`: Toggle debugging mode, allow the phone to be accessed with ADB and DevTools.
 A bug icon will appear in the status bar letting you know debugging mode is on.
 This mode can also be turned on under *Settings > Device > Developer > Debugger > ADB and DevTools*.